A Progressive dance Lesson Series Online

 The third root move, Side Moves, is moving sideways, as many moves as you’d like.

 Spins, the fourth root move, are the biggest trick in the book.
 You quickly rotate your 360 degrees to feel the spin.
-Let's explore Spin City.
+Playing in Spin City is always a good time.

 The dip is the sixth root move.
 It is the showboat move that is so loved by the masses.
 It can feel like a rollercoaster or as if you are floating on butterflies.
 Learning the dip changes elevates your dancing, big time.
 Lets dip.